Plattenbauten: Touching Rectangles in Space: Generic Boxed Plattenbauten and Octahedrations

 We proceed with a number of claims.

 \begin{myclaim} In each hemisphere, each inner vertex has exactly two outgoing edges and no outer vertex has an outgoing inner edge. \end{myclaim} \begin{claimproof} Let $u$ be any inner vertex of a hemisphere of $SQ(v)$.
 We shall first show that $u$ has at least two out-neighbors in that hemisphere.
 We have $u \in N(v) - O_v$, i.e., $u$ is a neighbor of $v$ but not an out-neighbor.
 Hence, the edge $uv$ is directed from $u$ to $v$ and $v$ lies on the equator $O_u$ of $SQ(u)$.
-As such, $v$ has two neighbors $w_1,w_2$ on $O_u$, i.e., $w_1,w_2 \in O_u \cap N(v)$.
-It follows that $w_1,w_2$ are out-neighbors of $u$, since $w_1,w_2 \in O_u$, and $w_1,w_2 \in SQ(v)$, since $w_1,w_2 \in N(v)$.
-In other words, $u$ has at least two out-neighbors in $SQ(v)$ and, by planarity of $SQ(v)$, these are in the same hemisphere as $u$, as desired.
+As such, $v$ has two neighbors $w_1,w_2$ on the equator of $O_u$, i.e., $w_1,w_2$ are out-neighbors of $u$.
+Also $w_1,w_2 \in SQ(v)$ since they are neighbors of $v$.
+Hence, $u$ has at least two out-neighbors in $SQ(v)$ and, by planarity of $SQ(v)$, these are in the same hemisphere as $u$, as desired.

-Finally, each hemisphere of $v$ is a plane quadrangulation with outer $4$-cycle $O_v$, and as such has exactly $2k$ inner edges for $k$ inner vertices.
+Finally, each hemisphere of $v$ is a plane quadrangulation with outer 4-cycle $O_v$, and as such has exactly $2k$ inner edges for $k$ inner vertices.
 As each inner vertex has at least two outgoing edges, the edge count gives that each inner vertex has exactly two outgoing edges.
 Moreover, each inner edge is outgoing at some inner vertex, i.e., no outer vertex of the hemisphere has an outgoing inner edge. \end{claimproof}

-Each equator edge of~$SQ(v)$ induces together with~$v$ a triangle in~$G$, and we call these four triangles the \emph{equator triangles} of~$v$.
+Together with~$v$ each equator edge of~$SQ(v)$ induces a triangle in~$G$.
+These four triangles are the \term{equator triangles} of~$v$.

 \begin{myclaim} Every triangle in~$G$ is an equator triangle. \end{myclaim} \begin{claimproof} Let $\Delta$ be a triangle in $G$ with vertices $u,v,w$.
-First, we shall show that $\Delta$ is not oriented as a directed cycle, i.e., has a vertex of out-degree two in $\Delta$.
+First, we shall show that~$\Delta$ is not oriented as a directed cycle, i.e., $\Delta$ has a vertex of out-degree two.
 Without loss of generality let $uv$ be directed from $u$ to $v$.
-If $uw$ is directed from $u$ to $w$, we are done.
+If $uw$ is directed from $u$ to~$w$, we are done.
 So assume that $uw$ is directed from $w$ to $u$.
 Then $u \in N(v) - O_v$ is an inner vertex of a hemisphere of $SQ(v)$.
 Moreover $w \in N(v)$ has an outgoing edge to $u$, and \cref{claim:hemisphere} implies that $w$ is an inner vertex of the same hemisphere of $SQ(v)$.
-In particular, $vw$ is directed from $w$ to $v$ and $w$ has out-degree two in $\Delta$, as desired.
+In particular, $vw$ is directed from $w$ to $v$ whence~$w$ is a vertex of out-degree two in $\Delta$.